eea/eea.restapi.coremetadata/README.rst

 Plone versions
 ==============
-It has been developed and tested for Plone 4 and 5.
+It has been developed and tested for Plone 5.
 See buildouts section above.

 How to contribute